Patrick2562/mtasa-pAttach/README.md

 end)
 ```

+# Known issues
+\- There are desynchronization problems when attaching a player to ped or player.

 # Bone IDs and Names
 \- You can use the default bone IDs, or the bone-names which makes it easier to use.